Tomcli/Stock-Price-Indicator/README.md

 2. Run `python main.py` in this directory.

 ## Formatting for input.txt
-- Ticker symbols: Put down all your ticker symbols and separate it with `,`
+- Ticker symbols: Put down all your ticker symbols and separate each of them with `,`
 - Start_date: Put down data starting date with yyyy-mm-dd format or default
 - End_date: Put down data ending date with yyyy-mm-dd format or default